 This cleans up old JSON files that are no longer used.
 You may find some language packs contain hundreds of files due to this problem.
-It's not enabled by default because it destroys data, but we recommend you enable it as long as you're not relying on keeping redundant JSON files for some reason.
+This option is disabled by default because it destroys data, but it's safe to enable as long as you're not relying on redundant JSON files for some reason.

 File system access